tufts-nolop/nolop-software-infrastructure/ssl-certs-for-octopi.md

     sudo cat /etc/letsencrypt/live/p1.nolop.org/fullchain.pem /etc/letsencrypt/live/p1.nolop.org/privkey.pem > /etc/ssl/snakeoil.pem
     sudo systemctl restart haproxy

+(The copying of the keys above will probably fail with `permission denied` because the `>` redirect isn't executed as the superuser.
+This might also be why automatic renewal is broken, but maybe not.)

 Just for reference, `snakeoil.pem` should look like this:

     root@octopi:/etc/ssl# ls -l snakeoil.pem